How to Align Garage Door Tracks

 - The problem is bigger when the tracks come completely out of alignment causing the overhead garage door either to bind or jam.

 In the case of the latter, you definitely need the assistance of a garage door repair expert.
-Here the concern is not only to align tracks but also put the entire door back on track and check its condition and if it is damaged.
+Here the concern is not only to align tracks but also to put the entire door back on track and check its condition and if it is damaged.

-As an overall, it's always best to trust a pro for garage door tracks repair.
+Overall, it's always best to trust a pro for garage door tracks repair.
 Aligning the tracks is hardly easy.
 Even if the bolts of the tracks are slightly loose, the tracks must be aligned correctly.
 Keep the wrong distance from the door and you will have a problem.

 Please note: There should be a ½ inch gap between the track and the door.
 If the track is placed closer to the overhead door, the door might bind.
 If it's put farther away, the door might fall.